decretist/Dissertation/Chapter0/chapter0.md

 first and second recensions of the *Decretum* and to identify new topics added to the second recension by comparing the results.
-As the project evolved and the methodological emphasis shifted from unsupervised topic modeling to stylometry using principal component analysis, the original title became obsolete.
+As the project evolved and the methodological emphasis shifted from unsupervised topic modeling to stylometry using principal components analysis, the original title became obsolete.
 If I were to choose a title today, "Computer-aided Close Reading of Gratian's *Decretum*" would more accurately reflect the results of the project as delivered.